Career Services Frequently Asked Questions

 The Internet has an abundance of websites that list jobs in every profession in every state.
 Finding a job online is easier than ever, as you can customize searches to find jobs in your area.

 Search job websites where you can post your résumé so employers can find you.
 Indeed.com lists open positions that it gathers from a collection of major job boards.
 Other sites to visit include CareerBuilder.com, Monster.com and SimplyHired.com.
-Also, social media sites like Twitter and Facebook have access to a wide audience with job opportunities.
+Also, social media sites like Twitter and Facebook have access to employers with job opportunities.

-A Career Services representative would be happy to sit with you and show you how to navigate the Web to get the most out of your job search.
+A Career Services representative would be happy to sit with you and show you how to navigate the Internet to get the most out of your job search.